PunkWare/map-sql/README.md

 # map-sql

-A Clojure library designed to provide SQL-like functions (and macros) for data structure based on maps.
+A Clojure library designed to provide SQL-like functions (and macros) for a data structure based on maps.
+The library is designed to be used with the REPL.

 ## Install